MUHSINA25/PRODIGY-_DS_01/README.md

 # Prodigy InfoTech Data Science Internship Task-01

-## 🌍 Exploring the World Bank Group Population Dataset: A Data Visualization Journey 📊
+## 🌟 Unveiling Global Demographics: Insights from the World Bank Group Population Dataset 📈

-This project dives into the World Bank Group Population dataset to analyze and visualize demographic trends, particularly focusing on population distributions across age, gender, and global regions.
-The visualizations offer insights into population growth patterns, disparities, and economic transitions worldwide.
+This project dives into the World Bank Group Population dataset to analyze and visualize demographic trends

 ---